-Corporate Culture and Social Responsibility Department is set up at the Bank's level to assist the BCCs to set out in the code of conduct, which is subject to regular review, the culture related behavioural expectation of staff in carrying out their day-to-day responsibilities; build up an effective, continual and regular communication channel to share examples/cases regarding misconduct, improper behaviours and disciplines with the staff and promote an open exchange of view in relation to culture and behavioural standards; design and put in place a clear ownership structure for the core risks and culture reform initiative; ensure that incentive systems (including staff, performance management, remuneration and promotion systems) should not only reward good business performance but also take into consideration adherence (and non-adherence) to the Group's culture and behavioural standards; produce and analyse a dashboard of indicators for assessing the culture of the Group and to help gauge changes over time; set up and review regularly the conflict of interests policy to ensure that the policy aligns with culture objectives; and recommend the revisions on the policy to the BCCs.
+Corporate Culture and Social Responsibility Department of Public Bank (Hong Kong) Limited (the "Bank"), the immediate holding company, is set up at the Bank's level to assist the BCC to set out in the code of conduct, which is subject to regular review, the culture related behavioural expectation of staff in carrying out their day-to-day responsibilities, build up an effective, continual and regular communication channel to share examples/cases regarding misconduct, improper behaviours and disciplines with the staff and promote an open exchange of view in relation to culture and behavioural standards; design and put in place a clear ownership structure for the core risks and culture reform initiative; ensure that incentive systems (including staff, performance management, remuneration and promotion systems) should not only reward good business performance but also take into consideration adherence (and non-adherence) to the Company's culture and behavioural standards; produce and analyse a dashboard of indicators for assessing the culture of the Company and to help gauge changes over time; set up and review regularly the conflicts of interest policy to ensure that the policy aligns with culture objectives, and recommend the revisions on the policy, to the BCC.

-Senior Management is responsible for implementing the business and risk strategies approved by the Boards, and the risk management systems, processes and controls for managing both the financial and non-financial risk to which the Group is exposed.
-Senior Management is also responsible for cultivating the risk culture promoted by the Boards, and ensuring that the risk appetite is appropriately translated into risk limits for business lines and legal entities and that those limits are consistent with the Group's overall risk appetite, even under stressed conditions.
-The culture of risk management is well-integrated throughout the Group and embedded into the respective business practices to enable employees to take into account risks and their impact on the Group in the respective business decision-making.
-An overview of the magnitude of the risks affecting the Group must be monitored to ensure that the risk-taking activities remain consistent with the approved risk appetite and are periodically reported to the respective risk committees and Senior Management.
-The key factors to embed risk management into the culture and business operation of the Group are corporate governance; organisational structure with clearly defined roles and responsibilities; effective communication; commitment to compliance with laws, regulations and internal controls; integrity in fiduciary responsibilities; clear policies, procedures and guidelines; and continuous training.
-The risk management framework of the Group is developed to set out the roles and responsibilities of the respective parties involved in the enterprise-wide risk management; and to establish a risk management process and internal controls that enables the identification, measurement, continuous monitoring and reporting of all relevant and material risks, including new and emerging risks.
+Senior Management is responsible for implementing the business and risk strategies approved by the Board, and the risk management systems, processes and controls for managing both the financial and non-financial risk to which the Company is exposed.
+Senior Management is also responsible for cultivating the risk culture promoted by the Board, and ensuring that the risk appetite is appropriately translated into risk limits for business lines and legal entities and that those limits are consistent with the Company's overall risk appetite, even under stressed conditions.
+The culture of risk management is well-integrated throughout the Company and embedded into the respective business practices to enable employees to take into account risks and their impact on the Company in the respective business decision-making.
+An overview of the magnitude of the risks affecting the Company must be monitored to ensure that the risk-taking activities remain consistent with the approved risk appetite and are periodically reported to the respective risk committees and Senior Management.
+The key factors to embed risk management into the culture and business operation of the Company are corporate governance; organizational structure with clearly defined roles and responsibilities; effective communication; commitment to compliance with laws, regulations and internal controls; integrity in fiduciary responsibilities; clear policies, procedures and guidelines; and continuous training.
+The risk management framework of the Company is developed to set out the roles and responsibilities of the respective parties involved in the enterprise-wide risk management; and to establish a risk management process and internal controls that enables the identification, measurement, continuous monitoring and reporting of all relevant and material risks, including new and emerging risks.